aiidateam/aiida-core/aiida/sphinxext/tests/workchain_source/index.rst

     :module: demo_workchain

-If you don't want to show only the inputs that are stored in the database, use the ``:hide-unstored-inputs:`` option.
+If you want to hide the inputs that are not stored as nodes in the database, use the ``:hide-unstored-inputs:`` option.

 .. aiida-workchain:: DemoWorkChain
     :module: demo_workchain